 Cost does not include: round-trip airfare to and from Bozeman, items of a personal nature such as laundry, telephone, drinks from the bar, and gratuities for luggage handling or personal services.

-Photo credits: Banners: Yellowstone Falls by Greg Smith; Bison by Peg Abbott; Yellowstone Scenic by Carlos Sanchez; American Dipper by Carlos Sanchez; Grizzly Bear by Carlos Sanchez; Pronghorn by Peg Abbott; Golden Eagle by Greg Smith; Black Wolf by Greg Smith; Black-headed Grosbeak by Carlos Sanchez; Scenic by Carlos Sanchez; Group at Continental Divide by Woody Wheeler; Scenic by Peg Abbott; Yellowstone Falls by Greg Smith; Group by Peg Abbott; Group at Beartooth Pass by Peg Abbott; Group by Peg Abbott; Lamar Valley by Peg Abbott; Black Bear by Peg Abbott; Group by Peg Abbott; Coyote by Peg Abbott; Harlequin Ducks by Woody Wheeler; Group by Peg Abbott; Soda Butte by Woody Wheeler; Grotto Geyser by Peg Abbott; Great Gray Owl by Greg Smith.
+Photo credits: Banners: Calliope Hummingbird, Carol Comeau; Yellowstone Falls by Greg Smith; Bison by Peg Abbott; Yellowstone Scenic by Carlos Sanchez; American Dipper by Carlos Sanchez; Grizzly Bear by Carlos Sanchez; Pronghorn by Peg Abbott; Golden Eagle by Greg Smith; Stellar's Jay, Carol Comeau; Black Wolf by Greg Smith; Black-headed Grosbeak by Carlos Sanchez; Scenic by Carlos Sanchez; Bald Eagle, Carol Comeau; Group at Continental Divide by Woody Wheeler; Harlequin Duck, Carlos Sanchez; Yellowstone Falls by Greg Smith; Group by Peg Abbott; Group at Beartooth Pass by Peg Abbott; Violet-green Swallow, Steve Wolfe; Lazuli Bunting, Homer Gardin; Trumpeter Swan, Greg Smith; Bison, Peg Abbott; Grizzly Bear, Peg Abbott.
+Lamar Valley by Peg Abbott; Black Bear by Peg Abbott; Group by Peg Abbott; Coyote by Peg Abbott; Harlequin Ducks by Woody Wheeler; White Pelican, Carol Comeau; Group by Peg Abbott; Soda Butte by Woody Wheeler; Grotto Geyser by Peg Abbott.